jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 - [TransmissionData](https://www.revitapidocs.com/2022/d78d1e9c-1cee-1336-88d5-b605dacd077d.htm)

 Other aspects are more difficult, e.g., how many light fixtures are in room number 2143, how many warnings are in the model, how many doors don't have a valid mark, etc.
-Forge isn't necessarily a 'must use' as the data might be accessible via other means, e.g, upload to BIM360 or use the online viewer; use the model checker, or move to another file format for the final deliverable.
+Forge isn't necessarily a 'must use' as the data might be accessible via other means, e.g., upload to BIM360 or use the online viewer; use the model checker, or move to another file format for the final deliverable.
 Also, might be able to mine data from the digital twin or an IFC instead of an RVT.
 Short of those two, it's likely best to stick with forge.